CameronGorrie/react-kicking-the-tires/presentation/react-kicking-the-tires.md

 # How do we make changes in our application?

+^ Recap what we've learned:

 ^ When a component receives props as an input, it is because a particular parent component returned an element with its type and props

 ^ Props flow one way in React: from parents to children

 ^ A component cannot change its props, but it can change its state

+^ Examples:

-^ Changes to props i.e. fetching from network and passing data as props to child component
+^ (props) i.e. fetching from network and passing data as props to child component

-^ Changes to state i.e. checkbox is checked
+^ (state) i.e. checkbox is checked

 ---

-^ In our case the host instance tree is the DOM

-^ State and/or prop changes in your component function will return a different tree of React elements
+^ State and/or prop changes in our component will return a different tree of React elements

+^ We want to compare the current element tree state to our desired state

-^ A simplified version of React could blow away the existing tree and re-create it from scratch.
-This is slow and would lose DOM state (focus, selection)
+^ A simplified version of React could blow away the existing tree and re-create it from scratch but this would be slow and we'd lose DOM state (focus, selection)

 > The process of figuring out what to do to the host instance tree in response to new information is sometimes called reconciliation.
 -- Dan Abramov

 ---

-^ Efficiency one: For DOM nodes we only need to update the changed attributes ^ Efficiency two: the instance stays the same when the component updates (state is maintained across renders)
+^ Efficiency one: the instance stays the same when the component updates (state is maintained across renders)

+^ Efficiency two: For DOM nodes we only need to update the changed attributes

-# Efficiencies
+# Reconciler Efficiencies

+[.code-highlight: all]
+[.code-highlight: 1, 2, 5, 6]
+[.code-highlight: 9-11]
+[.code-highlight: 13,14]

 ```js
 // doesn't destroy this instance when props change